holmesjoli/tableausdkExtension/README.md

 ### Build Environment

+It's recommended to build an environment, but not absolutely necessary.
+TableausdkExtension has been tested on the included environment however.

 1. Create the environment `conda create --name tableau --file requirements.txt`
 2. Activate the environment `source activate tableau`